The Bunker Adjustment Factor (BAF) explained

 There still isn’t any standard rates for BAF.
 With the coming of the new regulation, it seems that each ship operator has approached it in their own way.

 Some have a different name for it, while some are adding it on the top of their ocean charges – further complicating the matters.
-In a commentary published by the Journal of Commerce, Klaus Schnede, manager, North America Marine Category at Eastman, said: “We are not anywhere close to fully understanding the financial impact [of the IMO 2020 rule] to any of the parties.
-We only know that cost will go up, but not exactly by how much.”
-(Source)
+In a commentary published by the Journal of Commerce, Klaus Schnede, manager, North America Marine Category at Eastman, said: “We are not anywhere close to fully understanding the financial impact to any of the parties.
+We only know that cost will go up, but not exactly by how much.” ( Learn more)

 According to the reports, the shipping charges have increased from ~ $10 – $290 TEU on most routes from the Mediterranean to the US Gulf.
 Off-sea, the carriers have raised their revenues to cover their increased fuel-costs after implementing the new regulation.